EnteloBio/flowagent/README.md

 ## OpenAI Model Configuration

-Cognomic uses OpenAI's language models for workflow generation and analysis.
+FlowAgent uses OpenAI's language models for workflow generation and analysis.
 Different operations have different model requirements:

 1. **Workflow Generation** (`gpt-3.5-turbo` or better)
    - Basic workflow creation and execution can use `gpt-3.5-turbo`